By Lisa Wells, RN

 Postmenopausal | < 0.5 | 3rd Trimester | 52.0 - 302.0 |

 Below you will see two tables of values for DHEA sulfate.
-The first shows the difference in what modern medicine considers normal for age and what functional and anti-aging medicine considers optimum for bodily function.
+The first shows the difference in what modern medicine considers normal for age and what functional and anti-aging medicine considers optimal for bodily function.
 The 2nd table shows a breakdown of what the U.S. NIH considers normal.
-Notice the wide range in the values of the NIH and the difference in the standard and optimum ranges.
+Notice the wide range in the values of the NIH and the difference in the standard and optimal ranges.

-DHEA-S | |||
+DHEA-S - BLOOD | |||

 Standard Range ug/dL | Optimum Range ug/dL | ||